 This workgroup met nine times from June-October 2007, including a culminating joint meeting with the Allocation Methodology Workgroup.
 A total of 31 people participated in the workgroup, representing community organizations and local government, including City of Portland, Multnomah County Department of County Human Services, Health Department, and Commission on Children and Families, Oregon Department of Human Services, and local school districts and service providers.
-Joanne Fuller, Director of Multnomah County Department of County Human Services, served as the Chair of this workgroup.
+Joanne Fuller, Director of Multnomah County Department of County Human Services, and local school districts and services, served as the Chair of this workgroup.
 A list of Core Services Workgroup participants can be found in Appendix C.